c19witness/uk-covid19-inquiry/2023-10-04_module-2/05_SOBO:_British_Medical_Association_by_Mr_Stanton.rst

 The Inquiry was told by several witnesses in Module 1 that the UK never ran out of PPE nationally, but the fact is that doctors and other healthcare staff did not have the PPE they needed.
 This not only put them at physical risk from Covid-19, but also affected their mental health and wellbeing.
 In correspondence to the Prime Minister, Public Health England and NHS England, the BMA highlighted the discrepancy between levels of PPE recommended by the World Health Organisation and other nations, with the inadequate provision in the UK.

 A key failure of government decision-making was and continues to be the failure to properly consider and acknowledge that Covid-19 is an :outline:`airborne` virus.
 This impacted on the protections available to healthcare workers.
-Deficiencies in IPC guidance meant that respiratory protective equipment, or RPE, which provides the greatest protection against :outline:`aerosols`, was not always provided to staff who were treating patients with confirmed or suspected Covid-19, and that fluid-resistant surgical masks were wrongly deemed to be suitable protection.
+Deficiencies in IPC guidance meant that respiratory protective equipment, or RPE, which provides the greatest protection against :outline:`aerosols`, was not always provided to staff who were treating patients with confirmed or suspected Covid-19, and that fluid-resistant :outline:`surgical masks` were wrongly deemed to be suitable protection.

-There is also evidence before the Inquiry that the lack of availability of respirators was because cost considerations were prioritised ahead of safety.
+There is also evidence before the Inquiry that the lack of availability of :outline:`respirators` was because cost considerations were prioritised ahead of safety.

 The failure to provide healthcare workers with the right level of protection has caused serious harm to many BMA members and the wider healthcare workforce, many of whom are still suffering today with long Covid acquired in their workplace.